 There will be separate evaluations of the positive and normative parts of the course.
 In each bloc, the 50/50 proportion between the exam and the practical exercises will be kept.
 The practical part of the grade will be based on class participation, weekly exercises, brief papers, and any other kind of assignment during the course.
 In order to pass the course, students must pass the exam.
 Without passing the exam, the exam and the rest of the grade cannot be averaged.

-% end-of-term-examination: 50 % of continuous assessment (assignments, laboratory, practicals...): 50

-BASIC BIBLIOGRAPHY
+EXTRAORDINARY CALL:

-- Brown, Graham Elgar Handbook of Civil War and Fragile States, Edward Elgar, 2014 - Brownlie, I. Principles of Public International Law, Oxford University Press, 2008 - Coyne, Christopher, Michael Mathews The Handbook on the Political Economy of War, Edward Elgar, 2011 - Garfinkel, Michelle & Stergos Skaperdas The Oxford Handbook of the Economics of Peace and Conflict, Oxford University Press, 2012 - Kalyvas, Stathis, Ian Shapiro, Tarek Masoud Order, Conflict, and Violence, Cambridge University Press, 2008 - Lindley-French, Julia & Yves Boyer The Oxford Handbook of War, Oxford University Press, 2012 - North, Douglas, John Wallis & Barry Weingast Violence and Social Order, Cambridge University Press, 2012 - Schachter, O. International Law in Theory and Practice, Martinus Nijhoff, 1991 - Shaw, M. N. International Law, Cambridge University Press, 2008
+There will be only an exam about the positive and normative parts of the course (theory). % end-of-term-examination: 50 % of continuous assessment (assigments, laboratory, practicals): 50 BASIC BIBLIOGRAPHY - Brown, Graham Elgar Handbook of Civil War and Fragile States, Edward Elgar, 2014 - Brownlie, I. Principles of Public International Law, Oxford University Press, 2008 - Coyne, Christopher, Michael Mathews The Handbook on the Political Economy of War, Edward Elgar, 2011 - Garfinkel, Michelle & Stergos Skaperdas The Oxford Handbook of the Economics of Peace and Conflict, Oxford University Press, 2012 - Kalyvas, Stathis, Ian Shapiro, Tarek Masoud Order, Conflict, and Violence, Cambridge University Press, 2008 - Lindley-French, Julia & Yves Boyer The Oxford Handbook of War, Oxford University Press, 2012 - North, Douglas, John Wallis & Barry Weingast Violence and Social Order, Cambridge University Press, 2012 - Schachter, O. International Law in Theory and Practice, Martinus Nijhoff, 1991 - Shaw, M. N. International Law, Cambridge University Press, 2008